cloudflare/next-on-pages/README.md

 ## Examples

-To see some examples on how to use Next.js features with next-on-pages see the [Examples document](./docs/examples.md).
+To see some examples on how to use Next.js features with `@cloudflare/next-on-pages` see the [Examples document](./docs/examples.md).

 ## Contributing